 The Ten Steps To Ethical, Successful, And Inclusive Infant Feeding

 - Implement an inclusive infant feeding policy that is routinely communicated to staff and parents, prioritizes infant safety, parental rest, and recovery, and protects parental mental health.
-Monitor and publicly disclose the hospital or institution’s infant feeding complications and readmissions rates.
+Monitor and publicly disclose the hospital or institution’s infant feeding complications and readmission rates.

 - Ensure that all medical staff has up-to-date knowledge, competence, and skills to support breastfeeding, formula feeding, pumping, supplementing, and combination feeding.